datopian/flowershow/site/content/notes/Nx.md

 - splitting code into libraries can make commands run faster
   - faster `nx affected`
+    - e.g. if you split your one big library into a few smaller ones and run `nx affected` on a given target, it may be the case that this target doesn't have to be re-run on all the smaller libraries, because the changes you made only affect some part of the original mega-library
   - faster Nx computation caching
+    - i.e. faster commands's re-runs, faster saving to cache and fetching cached results
 - it can also makes nx dependencies graph more valuable
 - you can enforce constraints on how different types of libraries depend on each other using tags